IPhone 4: Design

-The iPhone 4 is structured around a forged, machined, and ground stainless steel frame that wraps around the edge of the phone, acting both as the primary structure for the device and as the iPhone 4's antennas.
-The frame consists of three separate pieces of stainless steel joined together by overmolding with plastic, with the gaps located on the top, left, and right sides of the phone.

 On the GSM version of the phone, the left section of the band serves as the Bluetooth, Wi-Fi, and GPS antenna, and the right and lower sections of the band act as the antennas for GSM and UMTS connectivity.
 On the CDMA version of the phone, there are two gaps in the metal band at the top of the phone.
 This divides the metal band into four different segments, which like the GSM version of the phone, serve as different antennas for connectivity.
 The top portion of the band (divided by the top left and right gaps) is for connecting to the CDMA network.
 The left portion of the metal band is for Bluetooth, Wi-Fi, and GPS like the GSM version.
 The right side is not an antenna but serves to cosmetically mirror the left side and also to create a similar look to the GSM version of the phone.

 The internal components are situated between two panels of aluminosilicate glass, described by Apple as being "chemically strengthened to be 20 times stiffer and 30 times harder than plastic", theoretically allowing it to be more scratch-resistant and durable than the prior models.
+The frame consists of three separate pieces of stainless steel joined by overmolding with plastic, with the gaps located on the top, left, and right sides of the phone.